Aayush71727/Aayush71727/README.md

 ## Hi there 👋

 ## I'm Aayush Tiwari
-#### I am a 3rd Year Student pursuing Bachelor of Technology in Computer Science and Engineering.I am always curious and fascinated about Science and Technology and believe that when they  both used simultaneously, brings change in the world.
-I love working on Machine Learning/ Deep Learning projects or problems as they give me an opportunity to learn more about different branches of Physics, Medical Science or Mathematics.I also love making Flutter projects.I am Open For Internships, You can Send me your Offer on My mail or just Message me.
+#### I am a 4th Year Student pursuing Bachelor of Technology in Computer Science and Engineering.
+I am always curious and fascinated about Science and Technology and believe that when they both used simultaneously, brings change in the world.
+I love working on Machine Learning and Deep Learning projects or problems as they give me an opportunity to learn more about different branches of Physics, Medical Science or Mathematics.
+I also love making Flutter projects.

 ## About me :point_down: